13 Mind-Blowing Facts About Batanes You Must Haven’t Heard of Yet

 Q: How to go to Batanes?

 A: The only way to go to Batanes is by plane as there are no buses and ferries that go there directly.
-From Manila, you can book a flight bound for Basco directly.
+From Manila, you can book a direct flight bound for the capital of Batanes which is Basco Batanes.

 Q: What is the best food to try in Batanes?